Should You Target Zero-Volume Keywords? (And How to Find Them)

 Why target zero-volume keywords?

-There are several reasons why SEOs target zero-volume keywords, including:
+There are several reasons why SEOs target zero search volume keywords, including:

 Reach a niche audience